Landmark Detection and 3D Face Reconstruction for Caricature using a Nonlinear Parametric Model: Related Work

 {\bf Face Alignment and Reconstruction of Caricature.} Compared with researches on normal facial images, there are fewer works about caricatures~\cite{o1997three,o19993d}.
 For face reconstruction, existing methods mainly focus on constructing a 3D caricature model from a normal 3D face model.
 Lewiner \emph{et al.}~\cite{lewiner2011interactive} introduced a caricature tool that interactively emphasizes the differences between two 3D meshes by utilizing the manifold harmonic basis of a shape to control the deformation and scales intrinsically.
 Vieira \emph{et al.}~\cite{vieira2013three} proposed a method based on deformations by manipulation of moving spherical influence zones.
 Sela \emph{et al.}~\cite{sela2015computational} presented a framework to scale the gradient fields of the surface coordinates by a function of the Gaussian curvature of the surface and solve a corresponding Poisson equation to find the exaggerated shape.
 Besides, there are some works on modeling 3D caricatures from images.
 Liu \emph{et al.}~\cite{liu2009semi} chose a semi-supervised manifold regularization(MR) method to learn a regressive model between 2D normal faces and enlarged 3D caricatures.
 With the power of deep learning, Han \emph{et al.}~\cite{han2017deepsketch2face} developed a CNN based sketching system that allows users to draw freehand imprecise yet expressive 2D lines representing the contours of facial features.
 With an intrinsic deformation representation that enables considerable face exaggeration, Wu \emph{et al.}~\cite{wu2018alive} introduced an optimization framework to address this issue.
-We adopt this approach to construct the training set of 3D caricatures.
-Landmark detection on caricature images is also a fundamental problem of caricature perception, but there are few works on this topic.
+However,~\cite{wu2018alive} needs labeled landmarks as input, which are not easy to get and always need manually labeling.
+Different from~\cite{wu2018alive}, we propose a learning based approach to automatically detect landmarks and regress 3D shape from the input 2D caricature.
+Furthermore, our method constructs a nonlinear parametric model based on deformation representation, which greatly improves the reconstruction accuracy.
+As~\cite{wu2018alive} is the state-of-the-art caricature reconstruction method, we adopt it to construct the 3D caricature shape set.
+Landmark detection on caricature images is also a fundamental problem of caricature perception, but there exist few works on this topic.
 As a related research direction, manga images have aroused Stricker \emph{et al.}'s~\cite{stricker2018facial} interest.
 Based on DAN~\cite{kowalski2017deep} framework, they proposed a new landmark annotation model for manga images and a deep learning approach to detect them.
 Huo \emph{et al.}~\cite{huo2017webcaricature} shows that caricature landmark detection is of great interest, but researches on this topic are still far from saturated.
 Besides, most studies on caricature generation need facial landmarks as control points ~\cite{liang2002example,cao2018carigans,shi2019warpgan}, which demonstrate that facial landmarks play an essential role in caricature related researches.